keishoo4/CSARCH2-Case-Study-1/README.md

 - **CPU + Motherboard**: The Intel Core i9-14900K processor is fully compatible with the Gigabyte Z790 EAGLE ATX motherboard, as both utilize the LGA 1700 socket and support the Z790 chipset.
 - **RAM**: The 2 16GB T-Force Delta RGB RAM DDR5 is compatible with the DDR5 DIMM slots on the Gigabyte Z790 motherboard.
 The motherboard supports up to 256GB of total memory, 64GB max individually.
 - **Storage**: The 1TB Crucial P3 Plus M.2 NVMe SSD is compatible with the high-speed M.2 slots on the motherboard.
+- **CPU Cooler + Case**: The ID-Cooling SL360 360mm liquid cooler fits the dedicated mounting locations at the top of the Montech AIR 903 MAX case.
 - **GPU**: The Sapphire PULSE RX 7800 XT requires a 2 PCIe 8-pin connection, provided by the motherboard.
-- **CPU Cooler + Case**: The ID-Cooling SL360 360mm liquid cooler fits the dedicated mounting locations at the top of the Montech AIR 903 MAX case.
+- **GPU + PSU**: The minimum required wattage of the GPU (700W) is satisfied by the Cooler Master MWE PSU, given its 750W Capacity.
 - **PSU + Motherboard + GPU + Case**: The Cooler Master PSU, motherboard, and Sapphire PULSE RX 7800 XT can fully fit with the ATX Mid-Tower design of the Montech case.
 - **PSU + CPU + CPU Cooler + GPU**: The Cooler Master MWE PSU fully accommodates the total estimated wattage of the build (643W), given its 750W Capacity.
 - **Case Fans**: Perfect-fit into case since integrated build.